skycatminepokie/no-hat-for-da-ground/README.md

 ## For Modpacks
 You can add this to your modpack as long as it's still hosted on Modrinth.

+## Known issues
+Pre-1.17 versions will probably break with mods that mess with inventory size.
+A fix is not currently planned.
+- If you know how to fix this, please make a [pull request](https://github.com/skycatminepokie/no-hat-for-da-ground/pulls)

 ## Questions and Contact
 Ports: Make an issue on [GitHub](https://github.com/skycatminepokie/no-hat-for-da-ground/issues) to request a version port.
 I won't port loaders.